DannyBen/icodi/README.md

 Demo
 --------------------------------------------------

-Visit the [Icodi Playground] to experiment with the parameters (may take a few minutes to boot).
+Visit the [Icodi Playground] to experiment with the parameters.